 Fire Alarm Ordinance

-The City of Burlington adopted a fire alarm ordinance in an effort to make fire alarms more effective.
-An excessive number of false alarms led to increased operating expenses since fire trucks must respond every time an alarm is received.
+The City of Burlington revised its fire alarm ordinance in an effort to make fire alarms more effective.
+An excessive number of false alarms lead to increased operating expenses since fire trucks must respond every time an alarm is received.
 Typically, these alarms are due to a lack of maintenance despite fire code requirements calling for annual maintenance.
 The policy is intended to encourage maintenance on a more frequent basis (if needed) and to prevent accidental activation.
-Some of the highlights to the policy are listed below.
+Some of the highlights of the policy are listed below.

 NOTE: Only required if you live within the City limits

-Civil Penalties – Excessive false alarms for any alarm system within a permit year shall subject the alarm user to a civil penalty according to the following schedule.
+– Excessive false alarms for any alarm system within a 12-month rolling period shall subject the alarm user to a civil penalty according to the following schedule.

-Failure to respond – If a keyholder does not respond within thirty (30) minutes of the alarm, it will be counted as a false alarm.
+– If a keyholder does not respond within thirty (30) minutes of the alarm or refuses to respond, it will be counted as a false alarm.
 Failure to provide up-to-date contact information can also result in a "Failure to Respond" situation of a false alarm.

 |Five and more - and each subsequent alarm following the 5th||$350.00 each|